subhadig/subhadig.github.io/_posts/2021-09-10-functional-global-menu-on-xfce-with-appmenu-plugin.md

 This plugin is quite functional and I have rarely noticed any glitches for the applications that I use day-to-day including LibreOffice.
 One notable exception was [IntelliJ Idea](https://www.jetbrains.com/idea/).
-Although it supports the global menu but at times it will not be automatically refreshed.
+Although it supports the global menu plugin but at times the menu will not be automatically refreshed.
 I need to switch to some other window and switch back to it so that the menu items are refreshed.